 One wonders what the future holds for both Armenia and Georgia, as remote and isolated as they are, in an area with little history of economic development, democratic government, or liberal society.
 Yet it is a spectacular area.

 Along the northern border of Georgia run the Caucasus Mountains, the highest mountain range in Europe, rising to the 18,510 ft.
 (5642 meter) Mt.
-Elbruz (Russian El'brus, Persian Alborz, Latin Strobilus) -- the Culmen Europae, the "Roof of Europe" -- even though it is very remote from the centers of Europe and is no more easily accessible to Europeans today than it was to Jason and the Argonauts, whose journey took them there.
+Elbruz (Russian El'brus, Persian Alborz, Latin Strobilus) -- the "Roof of Europe," Culmen Europae in Latin and in Greek -- even though it is very remote from the centers of Europe and is no more easily accessible to Europeans today than it was to Jason and the Argonauts, whose journey took them there.
 This did not, of course, stop Stalin from putting a statue of himself at the summit, with the inscription, "On the highest peak in Europe we have erected the statue of the greatest man of all time."
 Similarly, on 21 August 1942, a team of German soldiers ascended the peak and planted a Nazi flag.
 With the contemporaneous assault on Stalingrad, this fittingly signified the high water mark of Nazi Germany and its aspiration to dominate Europe.

 Tourism may seem like a trivial matter, but tourists bring a great deal of money.
 If the country were more peaceful and stable, it would be very attractive for travelers.
 Since the Caucasus mark the boundary between Europe and Asia, this means that Georgia lies almost entirely within Asia.
 In Armenia, from the capital, Yerevan, 16,854 ft.
 (5137 m) Mt.
 Ararat is visible -- the spiritual and historic center of Armenia (the traditional site of the resting place of Noah's Ark), though now just across the border in Turkey.
 Some disaspora Armenians recently have thought about moving to the area in Turkey and investing money in local businesses.
 The Turkish government actually encouraged them, but local officials were so uniformly hostile, fearing Armenian claims on local land, that the enterprise became impossible.